-Full course description can be found in the Expository Writing section (page 15).
+Full course description can be found in the Expository Writing section (page 14).
 Organizational Communication and Its Social Context SOIM-UB 65 4 units.
+Prerequisite: SOIM-UB 125 and SOIM-UB 1 or SOIM-UB 3 and sophomore standing.

-Prerequisite: Sophomore standing.
 Students learn how organizations communicate with multiple types of audiences, focusing on the interconnections between business and society.
 The course uses the stakeholder model of the corporation to introduce the strategic implications of communication for modern organizations.
 Students focus on strategic and tactical aspects of corporate communication to study and practice the ways in which organizations communicate to their varied internal and external stakeholders.
-Assignments develop students' abilities in speaking and writing to these varied audiences, both to inform and to persuade.
+Assignments help develop students' abilities in speaking and writing to these varied audiences, both to inform and persuade.
 The course emphasizes bridging theoretical fundamentals while stressing action learning, which includes applying communication strategy to:

 - oral and written business assignments,

 - presentation delivery techniques,

 - visual communication analysis and practice, and

 - team communication.